 Is pour-over coffee better than espresso?

+It really depends on your personal preferences.
 Filter coffee, including pour-over, tends to draw less acidity than espresso.
 That means it accentuates the more subtle, intricate flavors of the coffee.
+But espressos are much quicker to prepare and can be a real tasty beverage when milk is added.

 Is pour-over coffee stronger than espresso?